janpeuker/awesome-tech-roles/README.md

 * [Accenture Career Blog](https://www.accenture.com/us-en/blogs/blogs-technical-architect-careers) - (for comparison) Explaining the Technology Architect role for Consulting / Service Provider / Service Delivery firms which usually focuses on projects, not products
 * [Awesome Software Architecture](https://github.com/simskij/awesome-software-architecture#readme) - Awesome list of general software architecture resources which (sadly) is mostly _not_ connected to the term "architect"
+* [Databricks Economic Benefits](https://databricks.com/blog/2020/04/28/new-study-databricks-delivers-nearly-29-million-in-economic-benefits-and-pays-for-itself-in-less-than-six-months.html) - Advertorial but a good example how many product / platform companies move up the value chain to management consulting e.g. Databricks with their Resident Solution Architect which is more similar to a TAM or CSM
 * [Problems with Solution Selling](https://www.mckinsey.com/business-functions/marketing-and-sales/our-insights/whats-wrong-with-solutions-selling-and-how-to-put-it-right) - Account managers are usually value or challenger selling because solution and product selling is more complex which makes commercials harder
 * [SAP Solution Blog](https://blogs.sap.com/2014/05/25/from-developer-to-solution-architect-essential-skills-for-climbing-the-it-professional-ladder/) - (for comparision) Explaining Solution Architects for ISV / SaaS solution providers, focused on long-term system design while customers and consultants customize their product
 * [Solution Architect — Who Am I?](https://osapishchuk.medium.com/solution-architect-who-am-i-bb54a9451a10) - Solution Archicture is a term used very differently in industry (Enterprise Architecture), Services Delivery / Professional Services / System Integration (Project Scoping / Planning) and SaaS / Consumption business / pay-as-you-go - this explains the latter and explains the career path